GLASGOW PERMACULTURE COURSE

 Course structure:

-• It is a 12 day (72 hour) course.
-This is composed of 6 Saturdays (36 hours = half of the course), 18 hours of live online (Zoom) sessions (one quarter of the course) and 18+ hours of self-study content using the Permaculture Association's Community Hub.
-Online content and sessions will be together with the Glasgow permaculture students.
+- It is a 12 day (72 hour) course.
+This is composed of 6 Saturdays (36 hours = half of the course), 8 x 2 hour live online (Zoom) sessions (one quarter of the course) and around 23 hours of pre-recorded content and activities on the Permaculture Association's Community Hub.
+Online sessions will be together with the Dumfries & Galloway permaculture students

-• The Saturday sessions will be fully interactive with lots of practicals and tours of permaculture places.
-The Zoom sessions will be an opportunity for participants to share their work and research, to ask questions (including about the content on the Community Hub), and to have dynamic discussions on content.
-The pre-recorded content will need to be completed each week in advance of the sessions to enable a dynamic discussion of the content.
-This is expected to be one hour per week.
+- The Saturday sessions will be fully interactive with lots of practicals and tours of permaculture places.
+The Zoom sessions will be an opportunity for participants to share their work and research, to ask questions (including about the content on the Community Hub), and do group work.
+The pre-recorded content will need to be completed in advance of the Zoom/ in person sessions to enable a dynamic discussion of the content.
+A full timetable of what is to be done when will be on the Community Hub.

 When and Where?